Daniel-Mietchen/events/PIDapalooza-2021.md

 ## We encourage audience participation.
 This can be done in many ways: Q&A, polling the audience, etc. Please describe which tactics you would use to engage the audience.*

-Session participants would be encouraged to contribute - via an [etherpad](https://etherpad.wikimedia.org/p/zenodo.4253308) - words or phrases in any language they master, or concepts or identifiers for any of these.
+Session participants would be encouraged to contribute - via the [etherpad](https://etherpad.wikimedia.org/p/zenodo.4253308) - words or phrases in any language they master, or concepts or identifiers for any of these.

 ## Speaker bio(s) (this will also appear in the program) *